ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Writers/Index.rst

 Log Writers
 ===========

-The purpose of a log writer is (usually) to save all log entries into a persistent storage, like a log file, a database table, or to a remote syslog server.
+The purpose of a log writer is (usually) to save all log records into a persistent storage, like a log file, a database table, or to a remote syslog server.

 Different log writers offer possibilities to log into different targets.
 Custom log writers can extend the functionality shipped with TYPO3 core.